NOVEL-IN-PROGRESS

 "First, we go to the church.
 Come, we go now 'fore it gets hot."

-"You come," Jane said again.
+"Yeah, you come," Jane said again.
 "Today, they hand out clothes.
-Things them French women don't want no more.
-Yeah, them fancy clothes look to come from France, don't they?
+Things them fancy French women don't want no more.
+Them fancy clothes come from France, don't they?
 The women leave 'em off in a pile at the door thinkin' they's goin' to heaven for it.
 The bigger their pile, the closer to Jesus they is.
 Huh!
-But they ain't goin' no place but down."
+They ain't goin' no place but down 'cause Jesus didn't give 'em them things 'cause they was better than us."

 "Come, we get there early and find something good for you 'fore the others pick things over."